electron-userland/electron-webpack/readme.md

 ## Differences between electron-compile

-* [Hot Module Replacement](https://webpack.js.org/concepts/hot-module-replacement/) for virtually anything. electron-compile [live reload](https://github.com/electron/electron-compile#live-reload--hot-module-reloading) is limited and works only for some file types.
+* [Hot Module Replacement](https://webpack.js.org/concepts/hot-module-replacement/) for virtually anything and even for main process. electron-compile [live reload](https://github.com/electron/electron-compile#live-reload--hot-module-reloading) is limited and works only for some file types.
 * Faster Builds (e.g. [typescript](https://github.com/TypeStrong/ts-loader#faster-builds) or [generic](https://github.com/amireh/happypack)).
 * No runtime dependencies.
 * ... and so on. electron-compile is not comparable to [webpack](https://webpack.js.org) because webpack is widely used and popular.
 There are a lot features, loaders and plugins.
 And because community is big, answers to any question.
 Special tool for Electron not required, [electron](https://webpack.js.org/configuration/target/#string) is directly and explicitly supported by webpack.